ionic-team/stencil-component-starter/readme.md

 ## Getting Started

-To start a new project using Stencil, clone this repo to a new directory:
+To start building a new web component using Stencil, clone this repo to a new directory:

 ```bash
 git clone https://github.com/ionic-team/stencil-component-starter.git my-web-component